studentinsights/studentinsights/docs/technical/merging_and_deploying_to_heroku.md

 + **"Merge early and often."**

   It's easier to complete a big feature by breaking it into a bunch of smaller pieces, merging them in one step at a time, and testing in production at each step.
 It also avoids dealing with big merge conflicts.
+For large features with interdependent changes, another tactic is to deploy code "dark," meaning that it is in production but disabled from running via a flag or environment variable.

 + **"Make sure specs pass and do some local QA, *especially* when you touch authorization or authentication."**